-The format is mainly supported by Adobe Flash Player.
+The video file format is mainly supported by Adobe Flash Player.
 To play SWF video files on the web, a browser with a Flash plug-in is required.

 When to Use SWF

-As mentioned, Adobe will stop distributing its Flash Player at the end of 2020, and this will reflect on the supportability of SWF as well.
-Hence, this format should not be your priority for storing, sending, or uploading videos to the web.
+As mentioned, Adobe stopped distributing its Flash Player at the end of 2020, and this reflected on the supportability of SWF as well.
+Hence, this is not the best video file format for storing, sending, or uploading videos to the web.

 Online video format converters are a perfect choice for one-time use.
 However, if you’re going to convert large video files frequently, consider downloading a software program.

-When it comes to video file formats, there’s no single best choice for everyone.
+When it comes to the best video file format, there’s no single right choice for everyone.
 It all depends on your specific needs, the software you use, and a number of other factors.
 Hopefully, this article has helped you make a more informed decision.